Wait…How Does This Work?

 Carnival of HR Hosting Guidelines

 The Carnival relies on its hosts to be successful.
-Without all our hosts over the years we wouldn’t have reached our 10th anniversary in 2017.
+Without all our hosts over the years we wouldn’t be approaching our 14th anniversary in 2021.
 Wow!
-10 years!!!

 I know being a host can be a lot of work.
 It’s also loads of fun, a great way to get involved in the online community, and something that provides you with an incredible opportunity to drive traffic to your site.